stefanbaas/proxy_pattern/README.md

 -- Nginx

 ### Suggestions?
 Got any suggestions that would be a good fit for the project?
-Just leave a suggestion :-).
+Just leave a suggestion in the issues section :-).